noct-lang/noct/spec/noct-spec.rst

 Error handler statement
 -----------------------

 An error handler statement is used when calling `try` and an error gets returned.
-When this statement is present, the `try` will call this handler, instead of propagating the error.
+When this statement is present, the `try` will call this handler, instead of propagating the error, although the error handler is required to rethrow a valid handler.

 .. code-block::

-    error-handler-statement = '#errorhandler', '(', identifier, [ ':', type ], ')', '{', { statement }, '}';
+    error-handler-statement = '#errorhandler', '(', identifier, ':', type , ')', '{', { statement }, '}';

 Unit test statements
 --------------------